srikumarks/cspjs/README.md

 Apart from tasks and channels, cspjs attempts at a saner and more expressive error handling mechanism than the traditional try-catch-finally model.
-See [blog post][errman] describing the error error management scheme in detail.
+See [blog post][errman] describing the error management scheme in detail.

 ## How do I use it?